Student Stewards Science Camp FAQs

 Regular camp hours are 9am-4pm.
 Students can be picked up and dropped off at the Truckee Meadows Parks Foundation office, located in Idlewild Park at 50 Cowan Drive, Reno.

-Extended hours (8am-5:30 pm) are available for an additional $20/week.
+Extended hours (8am-5:30 pm) are available for an additional fee.
 Please be aware, parents/ guardians CANNOT be later than 5:30pm to pick-up students.
 If parents/guardians are late to pick-up students (later than 5:30 pm), a late fee will be charged.
+There are no afternoon extended hours on Fridays.

 What forms do I need to fill out?